jarusll/the-logs/index.md

 My cat is a monster.
 Just killed a baby mouse and is playing with his body.

+I just finished a problem and used pure OO and TDD.
+This was good.
+I learnt alot.

+*fiery*

 # 2022-07-01

 I am working on a problem.
 React does have its quirk.
 I have my business logic in pure OO and view in pure functional.
 Writing OO code makes me miss smalltalk.